 It's been a challenging year for Child and Family Services, with revenues decreasing and regulatory requirements increasing.
 It feels like nonprofit business as usual, with both these issues faced by nonprofits of all kinds here in northern Michigan and throughout our state and nation.
 Many of us have as our mission society’s biggest, most intractable human challenges—poverty, child abuse and neglect, domestic violence, clean, safe … Continue reading Help Nonprofits Do Their Work, Without (Too Many) Conditions

 We know there are many things that contribute to poor health: smoking, bad diet, sleep deprivation, a lack of exercise.
 But did you know that exposure to traumatic events as a child also contributes to poor health later in life?
 Childhood trauma has been linked to things like cancer, obesity, heart disease, diabetes, and depression.
 Studies are increasingly showing us that things like physical, verbal, … Continue reading Childhood Trauma Linked to Poor Health

 Around 1 in 20 people admit to having thoughts about suicide.
 Most who think about it don’t know exactly what they want and, in the end, won’t end up killing themselves.
 Most do, however, want help to stay alive.
 The New England Journal of Medicine studied people who had survived a suicide attempt and found that more than 90% of survivors would not end up … Continue reading Ask, Listen, and Seek Help.

 By the time you’re done reading this article, someone will probably have died by suicide.
 Every 16.2 minutes of every day, someone will kill themselves, leaving at least six people around them in pain.
-That’s an alarming, yet important statistic.
 Contrary to popular belief, many studies show that spring brings with it the highest rates of suicide.
-As the gray turns to blue and the … Continue reading Spring Brings Higher Suicide Rates
+As the gray turns to blue and the brown to green, it seems as … Continue reading Spring Brings Higher Suicide Rates